LucaCanali/Miscellaneous/Spark_Notes/Spark_Executors_Kerberos_HowTo.md

-# Goal:
-**Enable Spark jobs (executors) to access Kerberized resources**
+# HowTo: Enable Spark executors to access Kerberized resources
+This recipe allows to:
-  * distribute the Kerberos cache file from the driver/client machine
+  * distribute the Kerberos cache file from the driver to the executors
+  * set the relevant environment variables in the executors processes
-  * make this work in a Hadoop/YARN cluster
+  * make this work for Hadoop/YARN clusters

-Note: the problem this tries to solve is how to enable Spark jobs to access resources protected by direct Kerberos authentication.
+The problem this solves is enabling Spark jobs to access resources protected by direct Kerberos authentication.

-Notablyi, this does not apply to the use of HDFS in a Spark+Hadoop cluster, where a more scalable delegation token-based implementation is available.
+Note: notably, this recipe does not apply to HDFS in a Spark+Hadoop cluster, there a more scalable delegation token-based implementation is available out of the box.

 # Recipe: